-MTA Metro-North Railroad - Certain members who are MNR employees represented by certain unions and who elected to opt-out of participation in the MTA Defined Benefit Pension Plan receive an annual employer contributions equal to 4% of the member's compensation.
-Effective on the first full pay period following the nineteenth anniversary date of an eligible MNR member's continuous employment, MTA Metro-North Railroad shall contribute an amount equal to 7% of the member's compensation.
+MTA Metro-North Railroad - MNR employees represented by certain unions and who elected to optout of participation in the MTA Defined Benefit Pension Plan receive an annual employer contribution equal to 4% of the member's compensation.
+Effective on the first full pay period following the nineteenth anniversary date of an eligible MNR member's continuous employment, MTA Metro-North Railroad contributes an amount equal to 7% of the member's compensation.
 Eligible MNR members vest in these employer contributions as set forth below: